-A number of individuals in the Information Products and Land Use and Development Programmes have contributed to the project and helped compile this report.
+A number of individuals in the GeoAnalytics & Modelling and Engineering Directorates have contributed to the project and helped compile this report.
 This assistance has been received at all stages of the study.
 In addition to the collection and processing of data, many individuals have freely given their advice, and provided the local knowledge.
+The authors would like to specifically acknowledge the following for their input and development of the GeoSure methodologies for this version 8 release: Claire Dashwood, Dave Entwisle, Lee Jones, and Andy Farrant.